VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 .. code-block:: bash

-      --Multi-Planet Status--
+      --MultiPlanet Status--
     Number of Simulations completed: 35
     Number of Simulations in progress: 6
     Number of Simulations remaining: 59

 But with the proper numbers shown.

-After :code:`multi-planet` completes, you may have a large number of directories with gigabytes of data.
+After :code:`MultiPlanet` completes, you may have a large number of directories with gigabytes of data.
 Storing, analyzing, and plotting these data can be tedious as each output file from each directory must be opened and read in sequentially.
 To streamline this process, use :code:`bigplanet`.